Silasmind/FortuneCookie/README.md

 # FortuneCookie
-Clck to see you luck.
+Click to see you luck.